 A schedule of all account payments including Bank Automated Credit System (BACS) and cheques shall be prepared by the AO and signed by the RFO.

-A schedule listing all payments over £500 will be prepared by the AFO for submission and approval at each Joint Management Committee meeting and once approved be included on the Group’s website.
+A schedule listing all payments over £500 will be prepared by the AFO for submission and approval at each Joint Management Committee meeting and once approved will be published on the Group’s website.

 At each individual Board meeting the RFO shall submit a schedule of income and expenditure together with all monies held by the Board and held jointly by the Boards in the Group.

-All income, excluding that which includes an element of VAT, shall be paid into an account bearing the individual Board’s name and no new Bank Accounts shall be opened without the approval of the individual Board.
+All income, excluding that which includes an element of VAT, shall be paid into an account bearing the individual Board’s name and no new Bank Accounts for any individual Board shall be opened without the approval of the individual Board.

 i) All cheque payments for amounts up to £10,000 shall bear one authorised signature.